 There is an understanding that our objectives are optimistic and we know that we are in it for the long haul.
 Achievements are celebrated and although we strive to achieve impact on a constant basis, stamina and endurance are necessary for us to realise significant progress and change.
-Staff are supported in their work and are able to access counselling and other support services to help them manage challenging work and secondary trauma that may arise when encountering the victims of the abuses whom we assist.
+Staff are supported in their work and are able to access counselling and other support services to help them manage challenging work and secondary trauma that may arise when dealing with the kinds of human rights abuses our clients have experienced.